RickCogley/Github-Markdown-Reference/README.md

 ```no-highlight
 Semantic emphasis, via *asterisks* or _underscores_.
 Renders as italics.

 Semantic strong emphasis, via double **asterisks** or __underscores__.
 Renders as bold.

 Combine emphasis via **asterisks and _underscores_**.

 Strike mistaken text using two tildes. ~~Scratch this.~~

 Emphasize parts of words using asterisks.
 You say to*MAH*toe, I say to*MAY*toe.
 ```

 ### :diamond_shape_with_a_dot_inside: Showcase

 Semantic emphasis, via *asterisks* or _underscores_.
 Renders as italics.

 Semantic strong emphasis, via double **asterisks** or __underscores__.
 Renders as bold.

 Combine emphasis via **asterisks and _underscores_**.

-Strike mistaken text using two tildes. ~~Scratch this.~~ Emphasize parts of words using asterisks.
-You say to*MAH*toe, I say to*MAY*toe.
+Strike mistaken text using two tildes. ~~Scratch this.~~

+Emphasize parts of words using asterisks.
+You say to*mah*toe, I say to*may*toe.

 * * *
 <a name="lists"/>